 Auto-Sleeper motorhomes offer a variety of customer uses and whilst each vehicle features the optimum storage, fluid, seating and sleeping capabilities, it is the customer's responsibility to select the proper combinations of loads without exceeding weight capacities.

-Your Auto-Sleeper motorhome conforms to the European standard of EN 1646.
+Your Auto-Sleeper motorhome conforms to the European standard of EN 1646-1 for habitation requirements relating to Health and Safety..

 Model